rexich/dockerific-elk-vm/README.md

 $ docker-compose down
 ```

-The Elasticsearch indices and data is stored in the directory `elasticsearch/data`.
+The Elasticsearch indices and data are stored in the directory `elasticsearch/data`.
 The included scripts can make automatic backups of them, look in the `maintenance` folder.

 That's it.
 I hope it serves you well!
 Cheers and happy hacking! :)